 Tips and theses are not the same thing.
 The FBI’s entrance into the case is a boon answered on many levels, and its contributory factor cannot be overvalued, especially as they are able to facilitate the flow of information between jurisdictions.
 However, they are not street investigators.
 It was made clear to me that the FBI national press conference was designed to rekindle the memories of people who may be able to provide some valuable information from the past.
 This is not what the summation of my investigation embodies.
 From experience I know that theses are for the jurisdictions that have a clear mandate to investigate and prosecute.
 This is the path I must follow when sufficient evidence is at hand.
 These pages may assist toward that end.
 If you have a tip on a person whom you feel meets the evidence the FBI has presented, you should contact them at their webpage as soon as possible.

-As the case of the EAR/ONS stands at present (July 2, 2016) there is no official suspect, nor ever has been.
-It is 40 years now since the beginning of the crime spree.
+As the case of the EAR/ONS stands at present (July 2, 2016/October 2, 2017) there is no official suspect, nor ever has been.
+It is 41 years now since the beginning of the crime spree.
 Thus there is every probability that EAR/ONS is actually quite dead.
 This makes the prospects of identifying EAR quite daunting.

-From my years of investigating this case, this is the unenviable path I have found myself on.
+However, with RP removed I must proceed with living persons of interest.
+From my years of investigating this case, and walking none-too-surely at times through the process of elimination, this is the unenviable path I have found myself on.

 In order to expose EAR, it is my contention that investigating must come first, as though this was a hot case, in order to identify a viable person of interest, that is to say, to include one into the process other than the usual suspicions that motivate people to turn someone in.
 These include but are not limited to: “he was weird,” “he liked ski masks,” “he was a sexual fiend.”
 This section of The Quester Files has revealed the extent of investigation that I have done in order to convey who might have been in a position to execute the crime spree.
 This has brought to light a few persons of interest whose candidacy cannot be readily justified except in a thesis.

 To underscore the difficulties in identifying the EAR/ONS today, some historical context should be introduced here.
 Thousands of young men were examined by the respective jurisdictions at the time of EAR’s crime spree between 1976 and 1986.
-Following the usual process of elimination, where the whereabouts of the person of interest could not be determined at the time of a crime, swabbings were done to see if they were non-secretors.
+I’m told 6 to 7 thousand.
+Following the usual process of elimination, when a person of interest could not be eliminated based on circumstances, swabbings were done to see if they were non-secretors.
 EAR/ONS was determined to have been a non-secretor, that is, his bodily fluids did not contain the usual identifying substances to identify his blood type.
 Test results indicating the person of interest was a secretor eliminated that person.

 Since no prime suspect ever existed, one must accept that EAR/ONS was outside of the dragnet.
 Thus, logically, he was not a young man who was readily considered suspicious by his neighborhood or friends.
 Or, possibly, he lived further from the center of his crime spree— Sacramento’s East Area of Carmichael/Citrus Heights/Rancho Cordova— than was believed probable at the time.
 Living much further afield than was suspected, he was naturally not suspected of being EAR/ONS by his neighbors, even if he did display less than desirable qualities in his regular, routine life.